ekrey/Homework-1-Scott/Market_Segmentation.md

 ![](Market_Segmentation_files/figure-markdown_github/kmeans%20method-1.png)

 The plot of CH index against K value, we decided that the best k value is 6.
 The max CH value occurs when k = 2, but since our dataset is so large, it makes sense to split into more than 2 clusters.
-At a k value of 6, the CH index is high, but we are clustering the dtat into smaller subsets, so we chose to work with k = 6 clusters.
+At a k value of 6, the CH index is high, but we are clustering the data into smaller subsets, so we chose to work with k = 6 clusters.

 ``` r
 #run kmeans to cluster the data